-Maybe he needs a warning about the transition coming up.
-Maybe she needs a written schedule, with photos, of her morning routine, so she can feel in charge of it.
-Maybe you need to play a game that gets her giggling about power and obedience.
+Maybe she needs a warning about the transition coming up.
+Maybe she needs to help you create a written schedule, with photos, of her morning routine, so she can feel in charge of it.
+Maybe you need to play a game that gets her giggling about power and obedience to defuse the tension about feeling pushed around.
 Maybe you need to put an old sheet on the couch for awhile to keep it clean.
 But if your repeated reminders that she needs to take off her shoes before getting on the couch aren't working, move on to:

 6. Setting empathic limits

 Kids don't share our priorities.
 Why should they?
 They have their own priorities (jumping on the couch!) and no understanding of our world view (couches cost money).
 So it's our job, all day, every day, to guide them.
 "Shoes get the couch dirty...no shoes on the couch."
 The more firm and consistent you are, the more your child can accept your limit, grieve about it, and move on.
 The more empathic you are, the more your child will accept your limits without needing to rebel against them.
 Redirection is the best way to stop the behavior because it channels the energy.
 "I see that's so much fun!
 And you know the couch is not for jumping.
 Come, off the couch.
 Let's go jump on the old mattress in the basement."

 All kids will naturally test limits to see if they're firm.
 That means for now you'll need to stay with her as you enter the house and help her get those shoes off, every time, before she heads for the couch.
 Eventually, it will become a habit, and neither of you will even think about it.